 - Behavioural difficulties.

-Decisions are made via Admissions Panels held by the Local Authority between January and April when placements are agreed for the start of the next academic year (September).
+Decisions with regards to placements are made via Admissions Panels held by the Local Authority between January and April each year, these placements are agreed for the start of the next academic year (September).
+Due to the high demand for places, priority is given to children living in Southampton and whose EHCP is supported by Southampton City Council SEN Team.

-All placements are reviewed on an annual basis via an Annual Review of your child’s Education, Health and Care Plan.
+All placements are reviewed on an Annual Basis via an Annual Review of your child's Education, Health Care Plan.

 Parent Tours - Open Evenings

 Due to the complexity of need of our pupils, we are no longer holding parent tours during school hours.
-We will be holding Open Evenings across the school year, in order that parents can come and look around the school and speak to key members of staff.
+We hold Open Evenings across the school year, in order that parents can come and look around the school and speak to key members of staff.
+Due to the high demand for places, priority is given to parents of children living in Southampton and whose EHCP Application or Final EHCP is supported by Southampton City Council SEN Team.

 If you would be interested in attending our Open Evenings, please contact us at [email protected] for further information.
 Attendance will be by advanced booking only, in order that we are able to monitor numbers and ensure we have the appropriate staff members available for the event.